 Early Origins of the Berenger family

-Another 255 words (18 lines of text) covering the years 1707 and 1806 are included under the topic Early Berenger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berenger research.
+Another 131 words (9 lines of text) covering the years 1707 and 1806 are included under the topic Early Berenger History in all our PDF Extended History products and printed products wherever possible.

 Berenger Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Berenger include Beringer, Berringer, Beringher, Beringger, Berenger, Berengher, Berengger, Baringer, Baeringer, Barringer, Baerringer, Baringher, Baeringher, Baringger, Baeringger, Barenger, Baerenger, Barengher, Baerengher, Barengger and many more.